 Hip urban art movements and diseconomies of scale in hipness

-Quick notes: after an idea I had from James Fallow’s Long Now talk and Luis Bettencourt, and some snide asides by Andrew Barton, loosely along the ideas of whether the gentrification experienced by Sydney, and San Francisco, and Berlin, and London, is the usual old story, or something new.
+Quick notes: after an idea I had from James Fallow’s Long Now talk and Luis Bettencourt, and some snide asides by acb, loosely along the ideas of whether the gentrification experienced by Sydney, and San Francisco, and Berlin, and London, is the usual old story, or something new.

 I’m wondering if this reflects a diseconomy of the global scale at which such hip metropolises operate.
 How BIG a melting pot do you need for your edgy art movement to flourish, after all?
 When Picasso came to Paris in 1900, the région parisienne was estimated at 4 million; Now it’s somewhere more than 12 million.
-Do the extra 8 million help?
+Do the extra 8 million… help?
 4 million is a second-tier metropolis these days, and indeed, much smaller cities have founded movements.
-Vienna was sweating artistic and philosophical movements with half that population in the 19th century.
+Vienna was sweating artistic and philosophical movements when it had half that population in the 19th century.

 Because art movements are not like high finance, where you can go on getting bigger forever; They are typically bespoke, growth-limited.
 The impressionists can only fill so many canvasses per bottle of absinthe, and only drink so many bottle of absinthe per day.
 Three chord punk bands can only play to so many revellers in their cellar venue.
 The attraction of these scenes is in part their exclusivity, and that by definition is diluted when it gets too big.
 This stuff ain’t the same as financial industry booms as in Zürich or London or New York, or tech startups in San Francisco or Shenzen, where more leads-to-more.
 Rather, these are ventures that are crowded out by the dark satanic mills.